gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

 Note: fitted data tends to give the tail a *negative* weight.
 That is not a bug — bag volume shrinks as the suspension drops, so low-pressure dumps run faster than a fixed-volume model predicts, and the fit uses the tail term to express that.

+### Contention ($N_{others}$, both models)

+All four corners draw from one tank and vent through one exhaust, so an identical pressure move takes materially longer when other corners are moving with it. $N_{others}$ is how many of the other three are expected to have a same-direction valve open during this pulse.

+This was the single largest source of error in the model.
+Grouping the residuals of the previous three-parameter fit by contention gave a clean monotonic ladder — the model ran ~330 ms long on front fills that happened alone and ~170 ms short on the same fills against three others.
+Adding the term cut holdout RMSE on the 7/30 dataset by 12% (up front), 32% (up rear), 31% (down front) and 49% (down rear), and collapsed the small-move/large-move bias split that had survived every other feature parameterization tried.
+Fitted cost is roughly 240/305/155/110 ms per competing corner for up front / up rear / down front / down rear.

+**The count is an estimate of intent, not a measurement of state,** and it has to be: the model predicts before opening its valve, and at that moment every thread is parked at the barrier with its valve shut, so counting open valves would always return zero. `Wheel::estimateOtherCornersFlowing()` instead counts the other corners that are still in a goal routine and have a remaining move large enough to open the same-direction valve.
+A corner whose pulse turns out much shorter than ours stops competing partway through, so the estimate can run high — but it is the *same* estimate at training time and at prediction time, which is what actually matters.
+Training on a count measured during the pulse would leave the model predicting from a quantity it was never fitted on.

 ### Why these replaced the v1 features